matteomenapace/hacking-games-with-verbs/presentation.md

 > By playing and making games we can take a step out of the **systems** we inhabit, conceptualise them as a whole, identify the **conflicting forces** in play, and envision better systems.

-Agree or disagree?

 Here's an example: [Eco by StrageLoopGames](http://www.strangeloopgames.com)

 [![Deconstructing narratives](images/presentation/eco.png)](https://www.youtube.com/watch?v=5ncWjzOXohw)

-# Games are simply interactive narratives
+## Are games simply interactive narratives?

-Agree or disagree?

 Nowadays a lot of games rely heavily on **stories**.